mjjungbluth/ZooFlow/README.md

 # ZooFlow
 Amplicon analysis pipeline for interogation of COI sequence data.
+This is a work in progress.

 # Workflow notes